SPECIAL EXHIBITS

 Garden Learning Center

-Take a stroll through the grounds of the Museum within Tyrrell Park and you will discover an array of habitats and plants that are native to the Central California Coast.
+Walk through the grounds of the Museum within Tyrrell Park and you will discover an array of habitats and plants that are native to the Central California Coast.
 These demonstration gardens support a wealth of insects and birds, and have also been a favorite location for spotting fungi in the winter months.
 Use our garden guide to explore what’s in bloom.

 Remembering Castle Beach

-Stroll back in time as you explore the history of Seabright Beach, once called Castle Beach, in this special exhibit.
+Stroll back in time as you explore the history of Seabright Beach, once called Castle Beach, in this virtual exhibit.
 Discover how the nearby coastline has changed over time and what it may come to look like in the future.
 Learn more.